 Counseling and Psychological Services (caps@babson.edu) as Confidential Resource Providers who can provide students with information about: reporting options for those impacted by gender-based misconduct, available counseling and medical and health services on and off campus, available supportive measures at Babson, Babson's grievance processes to address complaints alleging both Title IX Prohibited Conduct or gender-based misconduct outside the scope and jurisdiction of Title IX, and the legal process for requesting court ordered legal protection, or reporting potential crimes to law enforcement.
-Babson has designated the College's Director of Religious and Spiritual Life (dratley@babson.edu) as a Confidential Resource Provider who can provide Babson employees with such confidential support and assistance.
+Babson has designated the College's Senior Director of Belonging and Inclusion and College Chaplain (dratley@babson.edu) as a Confidential Resource Provider who can provide Babson employees and students with such confidential support and assistance.